thenewboston-blockchain/Validator/README.md

 tail -f logs/warning.log -n 10
 ```

-To run all tests:
+To run all tests in parallel:
 ```
-pytest
+pytest -n auto
 ```

 When adding a package, add to `requirements/base.in` and then :